saivenkatreddy29/Conveyer_belt/README.md

 The program usess moving average to remove the noise in speeds.
 It uses the window_size(default 5) to minimize the effect of sudden change in the speeds and gives smoother values

-**The following plot gives us idea of how using moving average will help to reduce noise caused by fluctuations.**
+**The following plot gives us idea of how using moving average will help to reduce fluctuations caused by noise.**
 ![Raw speed vs Moving average speed](Plots/plot.png)

 # Output